What Fruits and Vegetables Can Dogs Eat?

 You also have to keep in mind that whatever may be safe for you to eat, isn’t always the same for your pet.
 There are certain fruits and vegetables that your pet should avoid, too, and you can find a list of dangerous fruits and vegetables for your dog in our blog.

-Fruits and Vegetables To Add To Your Dog’s Diet
+Fruits and Vegetables You Can Add to Your Dog’s Diet

 Apples are packed with with power antioxidants and loads of vitamin C, making it an ideal treat for your pup to munch on.
 Their crunchy texture helps with doggy breath and can improve dental hygiene too.